xgcm/xgcm/doc/grid_ufuncs.rst

 The signature has two parts, one for the input variables, and one for the output variables.
 The output variables live on the right of the arrow (``->``).

-There needs to be one bracketed entry for each variable, so in this case the signature tells use that the function accepts one input data variable and returns one output data variable.
+There needs to be one entry in parentheses for each variable, so in this case the signature tells use that the function accepts one input data variable and returns one output data variable.
 (Functions which accept a data variable in the form of a keyword-only argument are not supported.)